Allergy rhinitis: understanding symptoms, causes, and management

 Medication: Over-the-counter and prescription medications can help alleviate symptoms of allergy rhinitis.
 These may include:

-See also article Unlocking the potential of diabetes-friendly vegetables
+See also article Understanding the meaning of diabetes

 Antihistamines: To reduce sneezing, itching, and runny nose.